elastic/integrations/packages/tychon/docs/README.md

 ## Compatibility

-* This integration supports Windows 10 and Windows 11 Endpoint Operating Systems.
+* This integration supports Windows and RedHat/CENTOS Endpoint Operating Systems.
 * This integration requires a TYCHON Agentless license.
 * This integration requires [TYCHON Vulnerability Definition](https://support.tychon.io/) files.
+* The Linux Endpoint requires RedHat's [OpenScap](https://www.open-scap.org/tools/openscap-base/) to be installed for STIG and CVE to report data.
 * This integration supports Elastic 8.8+.

 ## Returned Data Fields